 We all know that the user interface (UI) is a critical element of any digital platform or app solution.
 It is also the most trending element that constantly keeps changing.
 Over the years many UI trends have come to the fore only to get replaced by another design trend.
 Skeuomorphism dominated the UI landscape and was replaced by flat design with minimalist elements.
 Then we have a material design that once again brought the gradients and shadows back into the design landscape with a minimalist twist.
 Glassmorphism happens to be the latest trend in user interface design that has experienced huge popularity in a short span of time.
-Already Apple, Microsoft, and several other leading brands, as well as prototype design companies in the USA, have embraced this design trend.
+Already Apple, Microsoft, and several other leading brands, as well as prototype design companies in the USA, have embraced UI/UX design trends.

 Glassmorphism as we have explained is the latest and trending UI design principle.
 It is a subset of the design principle called Neumorphism or design that imitates the actual object from surrounding for a more objective grounding.
 Glassmorphism by taking this principle actually incorporates the glass-like effects in the look and feel of the interface.
 The key features of Glassmorphism are the following.

 Read More: 7 Common UX Design Errors That Every App Project Should Avoid

 Background blur effect first came into being way back in 2013 when iOS 7 was launched.
 The change was generally welcome with the only controversy remaining about the new fonts and not so beautiful icons.
 The fading icons in the background when you pull the notifications became a popular UI change that Apple created in years.